Contempt and Enforcement Lawyers in Atlanta Protecting You from Contempt Action of a Family Court Order

-Unfortunately, there are problems that can still exist long after the divorce is over when one person decides he or she wants to ignore the terms put forth in the final order.
-If your ex-spouse failing to abide by the court’s final order, you may have the right to take action and force them to abide as they should.
+Unfortunately, some problems can still exist long after the divorce is over when one person decides he or she wants to ignore the terms put forth in the final order.
+If your ex-spouse fails to abide by the court’s final order, you may have the right to take action and force them to abide as they should.

-- When your ex-spouse is required to pay alimony but they’re avoiding the monthly or lump-sum payment.
+- When your ex is required to pay alimony, but they’re avoiding the monthly or lump-sum payment.

 - When your ex is withholding visitation or otherwise violating the terms of your parenting plan.

 - When your ex has failed to abide by the property division terms of your final order, this can include failing to make mortgage or loan payments on the family home, not transferring title to you as ordered, or hiding assets.

-If you are facing a contemptuous former spouse, Atlanta Family Law Group LLC, we'll work with you to review your original court order and determine if your ex-spouse is in contempt of that order.
-If we believe this to be the case, we’ll help you gather the necessary documents and evidence to present to the court in hopes of securing an enforcement of your final order.
-We'll request the necessary relief you need to move forward.
+If you are facing a contemptuous former spouse, Atlanta Family Law Group LLC will work with you to review your original court order and determine if your ex-spouse is in contempt of that order.
+If we believe this to be the case, we’ll help you gather the necessary documents and evidence to present to the court in hopes of securing the enforcement of your final order.
+We will request the necessary relief you need to move forward.

 Our Atlanta divorce attorneys are ready to work with you and determine your options moving forward.
 We’re caring, experienced, and passionate about pursuing the most favorable outcome for our clients.
-We know how challenging this situation can be and you shouldn’t have to pursue an enforcement, but when you do, we’ll be there for you every step of the way.
-If your ex is not following your court order, contact our office today at (404) 963-9452 to discuss how we may help you in a contempt or enforcement action.
+We know how challenging this situation can be, and you shouldn’t have to pursue enforcement, but when you do, we’ll be there for you every step of the way.
+If your ex is not following your court order, contact our office today at 404-738-5805 to discuss how we may help you in a contempt or enforcement action.